 If you’ve ever had a major home repair, you know it’s tough to fix something huge in a house that’s still standing.
 Starting from scratch is easier.

 This is a painful truth we all learn.
 Writing a novel is tough enough, then editing that first draft makes the writing bit look like a cakewalk.
 I’ve done to myself many times, and authors randomly hire me to do structural editing.

 The easy part is fixing ugly sentences.
 Nine times out of ten, the real work is tearing out all the drywall and plumbing as we pour a new foundation and reframe the whole thing.

 There are some decent books out there about writing fiction.
 HOWEVER: The only field of writing that truly teaches structural goodness is screenwriting, and I didn’t learn about this from college or writing conferences.
-It only hit me thanks to my sis, a Nicholl Fellow down in Tinseltown.
+It only hit me thanks to my sis, a Nicholl Fellow down in Hollywood.

 And listen, the movie folks are 100 times better at explaining structure, and teaching it, than the fiction folks.